pingcap/docs/tidb-cloud/serverless-driver.md

 ## Limitations

+Currently, using TiDB Serverless Driver has the following limitations:
 - Up to 10,000 rows can be fetched in a single query.
-- You can execute only one SQL statement at a time, multiple SQLs in one query are not supported yet.
+- You can execute only a single SQL statement at a time, multiple SQL statements in one query are not supported yet.
-- Connect with [private endpoints](/tidb-cloud/set-up-private-endpoint-connections-serverless.md) is not supported yet.
+- Connection with [private endpoints](/tidb-cloud/set-up-private-endpoint-connections-serverless.md) is not supported yet.

 ## What's next